OpenNTI/nti.docs.platform.enduser/adminguide/managesiteusers.rst

 Learner Transcripts and Credit
 ===============================

 A learner's "Transcript" tab displays the learner's credit across the site.
-Site admins can also filter and download the transcript, as well as award manual credit.
+Filter and download the transcript, as well as award manual credit.

 1. Select a learner in the "Users" tab.
 2. Select the "Transcripts" tab.

 .. image:: images/learnertranscript.png

+.. note:: Please note, the current filter is applied in downloaded transcripts.
+Please make sure you have the view you wish to filter before selecting "Download Transcript."

 **To award credit,**